 But writing for SEO needn’t be a mystery or a magical dark art.
 By following our guidance (and our top 10 tips to improve web writing) you can give your content a much-needed edge in a crowded market.

-How to make your web content snap, crackle and pop
+How to make your web content work

 Content acts as a gateway to your business, your ideas and your credentials.
 But posting bloated, poorly thought out or error-ridden content isn’t going to do you any favours.